sebsylvester/botbuilder-mcs/README.md

 6. Run ```heroku config:set NPM_CONFIG_PRODUCTION=false```.
 This tells Heroku to install the dev dependencies which are needed for the build step.
 7. ```git push heroku master```

-## Issue with the Emotion API
-All APIs are still in preview, so things may not be perfect just yet.
-The Emotion API, for example, works great with URLs, not so great with image attachments.
-I've posted an [issue](http://stackoverflow.com/questions/41806979/microsoft-cognitive-services-emotion-api-error-image-size-is-too-small-or-too) on Stack Overflow about this.
-There is no similar problem with the Computer Vision API.

 ## Screenshots
 ![Celebrity recognition feature](https://cloud.githubusercontent.com/assets/3374297/22204554/da17f586-e172-11e6-89ff-56e3b753c551.png)
 ![Emotion recognition feature](https://cloud.githubusercontent.com/assets/3374297/22204555/da19048a-e172-11e6-9fbd-c7e7efc29fbb.png)